heber59/heber59/README.md

 ## Heber Alvarez 👋
- - 🤠 Software developer trying to get greate every day.
+ - 🤠 Software developer trying to get better every day.

- - 🌱 Studying responsive design and Javascritp.
+ - 🌱 React + Typescript.

- - 🔭 wanting to help in opensource.

  - 👾 almost proffesional in squash and league of legends.